-- Change management decision to add value to shareholders including breaking up companies, cut costs, and drove some companies into debt.
+- Change management decisions to add value to shareholders, including breaking up companies, cutting costs, and taking on more debt.

 While Icahn adds value to shareholders, he doesn’t always do the best for companies.
-In 1985, he purchased 20% shares of the Trans World Airlines (TWA) and took the airline private.
+In 1985, he purchased 20% of the shares of Trans World Airlines (TWA) and took the airline private.
 This moved made Icahn $469 million but put the airline $540 million in debt.
 He also sold TWA London routes to American Airlines.
 The routes were extremely profitable and valuable for TWA.
-When TWA filed for bankruptcy, the airline came up with a strategy called Karabu ticket agreement which allows Icahn to purchase flight tickets and sell it at a discount.
+When TWA filed for bankruptcy, the airline came up with a strategy called the Karabu ticket agreement which allowed Icahn to purchase flight tickets and sell them at a discount.
 This was disadvantageous for TWA, as they had to lower ticket costs to compete with the tickets Icahn was selling.
 This strategy cost TWA $100 million per year.

 Tips from Graham include:

 - Look at the intrinsic value, not market price

 - Look out for creative accounting

 In value investing, the main rule is to look at the intrinsic value of the firm.
 If the intrinsic value is lower than the market value, an investor should hold the stock until a mean reversion.
 The mean reversion is where the market price and intrinsic prices converge.
 While talking about value investing, Graham describes the market price as “Mr. Market”, which goes through optimistic and pessimistic periods.
 When Mr. Market is optimistic, try to sell at a high price.
 But when he is pessimistic, buy at a low price.
 To avoid buying the stock or selling at the wrong time, always look at the intrinsic value.